Blacksheep909/SpotMicroESP32/electronics/README.md

 2. **Mounting the ESP32**: Insert the ESP32 Dev Kit into the designated header pins on the PCB.
 This board will serve as the main control unit, connecting to other components through the pin headers.

 3. **Connecting the PCA9685 Servo Driver**: Insert the PCA9685 module into the specific header on the PCB.
 This module controls the servos, allowing movement of the robot's legs.
+The PCA9685 has a power output on the board -you will need to solder wires from this output, either into the terminal, or by breaking off the terminal carefully and attaching them straight to the board's pads.

 4. **Adding Sensors**:
    - **Voltage and Current Sensors**: These sensors plug into their designated slots and help monitor power usage, which is especially useful for managing battery life.